 “Florence Nightingale was by no means a Plaster Saint.
 She was a woman of strong passions… not only a gentle angel of compassion… more of a logician than a sentimentalist.” *

-She came to prominence during the Crimean War for her pioneering work in nursing, and was dubbed “The Lady with the Lamp” after her habit of making rounds at night to tend injured soldiers.
+Florence Nightingale came to prominence during the Crimean War for her pioneering work in nursing, and was dubbed “The Lady with the Lamp” after her habit of making rounds at night to tend injured soldiers.
 Nightingale laid the foundation of professional nursing with the establishment, in 1860, of her nursing school at St Thomas’s Hospital in London, the first secular nursing school in the world.
-International Nurses Day is celebrated around the world on her birthday.
+International Nurses Day is celebrated around the world on her birthday, 12 May.